 Mountain Playshop is committed to maintaining a workshop environment that is free from discrimination and harassment.
-For the safety and enjoyment of all, attendees are expected to be respectful of other participants and camp staff, and to follow camp rules.
-The policy, as adopted by the Playshop Board, reserves the right to require any person to leave Camp if their behavior is extraordinarily disruptive or inappropriate, and/or poses a threat to the campers, him/herself, or others as determined by a consensus of Board members.
+For the safety and enjoyment of all, attendees are expected to be respectful of other participants and camp staff; attendees are also expected to follow camp rules.
+The policy, as adopted by the Playshop Board, reserves the right to require any person to leave camp if their behavior is extraordinarily disruptive or inappropriate, and/or poses a threat to the camper, himself or herself, or others as determined by a consensus of Board members.
 Any concerns can be communicated to Camp Chairs or Board members.

 All Playshop venues and sleeping rooms at Blue Ridge Assembly are ventilated by windows only.
 Windows will be open in public areas supplemented by fans to assure good air circulation.
 The average low in Black Mountain in September is 54 degrees.
 Bring your hoodie or favorite ethnic shawl!
 Sleeping rooms have individual heaters.

 Masks and hand holding are optional for dancing and socializing.

 Due to common sensitivities, we are fragrance free.
 Please refrain from using perfumed or fragranced personal products while at the workshop.